dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 - A list of available opt-in settings will appear.
 - Click on the feature's checkbox to enable it.

-**Data entry Form (**New 2.4**):** The inputs for all value types have been redesigned in the Android Capture App with an improved selection mode and increased tappable areas and texts to offer a cleaner and more intuitive user experience.
+**Data entry Form (**v2.4**):** The inputs for all value types have been redesigned in the Android Capture App with an improved selection mode and increased tappable areas and texts to offer a cleaner and more intuitive user experience.
 By default, the Android Capture App will display the new forms.
 Admin users can opt out of using the new version of forms by clicking the checkbox option.

 ![](resources/images/capture-app-optin-features.png)